tom-krieger/Puppet-Adguard/README.md

 ```
 This will stop Puppet from modifing the configuration file and allow AdGuard to manage the file.

-You may also wish to disable configuration file managment if you prefer to use to the WebUI to configure AdGuard, or you wish to use one of the [unsupported features](#unsupported-features).
+You may also wish to disable configuration file managment if you prefer to use to the WebUI to configure AdGuard, or you wish to manage AdGuard's configuration manually.

 **Note**: *Puppet will create the configuration file if it is missing with the values you have specified in your manifests and/or hiera.*